cardano-foundation/cardano-academy/glossary.md

 #### Treasury
 The treasury is a protocol-level tax meant to create a self-sustaining ecosystem and to fund its development.
 The amount cut from the total rewards for the treasury is a fixed percentage.

 A system is said to be **Turing complete** if it can be used to simulate any Turing machine.
 This means that this system is able to recognize or decide other data-manipulation rule sets.
 Turing completeness is used as a way to express the power of such a data-manipulation rule set.
 Virtually all programming languages today are Turing complete.
 The concept is named after English mathematician and computer scientist Alan Turing.
+In layman's terms, a Turing-complete system can execute any algorithm, or program, that any other computer or programming language can.

 A **Turing machine** is a mathematical model of computation that defines an abstract machine, which manipulates symbols on a strip of tape according to a table of rules.
 Despite the model’s simplicity, given any computer algorithm, a Turing machine capable of simulating that algorithm’s logic can be constructed.